-I am a postgraduate student in Philosophy at University College London.
+I am a postgraduate student in Philosophy at the University of Oxford.
 I am also a Teaching Assistant (on study leave) with the Philosophy Group, Nanyang Technological University (Singapore).

 My research interests centre on topics in political philosophy and ethics.